Ride report Harley-Davidson Heritage Classic 114

 Your braking behavior

-It slows down the journey, but it doesn't block, which used to happen quickly when you braked hard.
-Breaking out at the back, like in old times, is history.
-This means that uncontrollable skidding when braking no longer occurs.
-It can be braked very safely and quickly with ABS, but you should definitely have done this at least once, because the rear has significantly less braking power than the front.
+Although it slows down the ride, it doesn't lock up, which used to happen quickly during emergency braking.
+The rear breakaway, as in the old days, is history.
+The uncontrollable breakaway when braking no longer occurs.
+It can be braked down very safely and quickly with ABS, but you should definitely have done this once, because it has considerably less braking power at the rear than at the front.

-The conclusion to the Harley-Davidson Heritage Classic 114
+Conclusion on the Harley-Davidson Heritage Classic 114

-The Heritage is the best entry into the tourer class
+The Heritage is the best entry into the Tourer class

 Harley-Davidson offers plenty of accessories